KurtRumbaua/Smart-Contract-Management---ETH-AVAX/README.md

-# Smart Contract Management - ETH-AVAX
+# Voting Contract - ETH + AVAX

-This project manages smart contracts on both Ethereum and Avalanche blockchains, providing a unified interface for contract deployment and management.

 ## Description

-The project aims to streamline the process of deploying and interacting with smart contracts on Ethereum and Avalanche blockchains.
-It includes a frontend interface for users to connect their wallets, view contract details, and perform contract operations.
+The project involves developing a smart contract with voting functionality.
+The smart contract allows users to vote on predefined options and keeps track of votes.
+The frontend of the application displays the voting options and their respective vote counts.

 ## Getting Started